 How Can Your Community Update Existing Infrastructure?

-Updating infrastructure to be more disaster resilient expensive, which is why many places have failed to update it.
+Updating infrastructure to be more disaster resilient is expensive, which is why many places have failed to update it due to lack of funds and government budget planning.
 Fortunately, even communities with formerly limited budgets can leverage new federal funding to take action.

-With the American Rescue Plan, State and local governments can spend funds on community improvements.
+With the American Rescue Plan and Infrastructure Bill, state and local governments can spend funds on community improvements.
 That means your stimulus money can be spent directly on physical and digital infrastructure.

 To learn more about how GovPilot can help to improve your digital infrastructure, which in turn can be used for disaster mitigation and response, schedule a consultation.